Singh-Lab/dSPRINT/docs/01_download_data.md

 - `--cores 1` flag, to be a good citizen on the head node of the cluster (since it is a shared resource after all)
 - `--use-conda` flag, since a couple of rules in this list, in particular the ones involving [run-hmmer](https://github.com/Singh-Lab/run-hmmer) are run in an isolated Python 2.7 conda environment.
+- `--conda-prefix=~/snakemake_images`, to specify where the `conda` environments needed by individual steps will be created.
+You will want this to be a location accessible from compute nodes of your cluster.
 - `--dryrun` flag, just to make sure you're paying attention!
 This will tell Snakemake to list what rules it is going to run, without actually running them.
 Review these rules, remove the `--dryrun` flag, and let things run.

 This step can take an hour (or two!), with the download time primarily dominated by the download of [per-chromosome MultiZ-100way alignment blocks](http://hgdownload.cse.ucsc.edu/goldenpath/hg19/multiz100way/maf/) from the UCSC Genome browser.